MatthewUdal/Software-Frameworks-Assignment-2024/README.md

 - **RoleService:** The role service is a short quick hand to grab the user’s data from session storage, parse it to JSON and return the users role.
 This is useful for a few components that check permissions.
 - **ChannelService:** The channel service is used to connect the group-container component to the message-container component by using an observer to check for updates on the group-container.
 One selection of a channel in the group-container, it will trigger the observer and send the selected channelID to the messageComponent that then loads the corresponding data.
 - **SettingsService:** The settings service, similar to the channel service, is used to communicate between components, this service in particular uses an observer to communicate when the settings component is toggle on or off.
+- **SocketService:** The socket service handles emitting messages and recieving the repsective data from the backend, this is done for both the messaging system and the peer js video call system.
+Its primary functions are the sendMessage(), joinChannel(), joinroom().
+- **PeerService:** The peer service handles a lot more of the video specific connection.
+This includes dealing with creating a call, answer the call and creating the respective peer connections through peer ids.
+Further, it handles returning video and screen streams.

 **Server-Side Services**

-- **UserService:** The user service has three functions, these are:
+- **UserService:** The user service has six functions, these are:
-  - readUsers, which returns all users in the users.json file as an instance of the User class.
+  - readUser(), returns all users from mongoDB
-  - writeUsers, which takes in an instance or array of instances and writes them into the users.json data file.
-  - createUser, which takes in 3 values, and intern will create an instance of user, then use the writeUser function to add the user to the users.json file.
+  - findUser(), returns a user based on a email and password combo
+  - findUserByID(), returns a user based on a userID
+  - userExists(), returns a user if there exists an account containing a email or username
+  - createUser(), adds a new user to the mongoDB
+  - updateUserProfilePicture(), uploads/updates a profile picture to a users document
-- **GroupService:** the group service has two main functions, these are:
+- **GroupService:** the group service has eight main functions, these are:
+  - getAllGroups(), returns all groups in mongoDB
-  - readGroups, which returns all the groups in the groups.json file as an instance of the Group class.
+  - getGroupsByUserID(), returns all groups a user is in
-  - writeGroups, which takes a instance or array of instances of the Group class and writes them to the groups.json data file.
+  - createGroup(), creates a new group in the databse with a name and default member/admin
+  - findGroupByID(), returns a specific group model based on a groupID
+  - deleteGroup(), delete a group based on its id
+  - addMember(), add a users id to a groups member list
+  - removeMember(), remove a users id from a groups member list
+  - getMembers(), return all members in a specific group
-- **ChannelService:** the channel service has once two main functions, these are:
+- **ChannelService:** the channel service has six main functions, these are:
+  - getAllChannels(), returns an array of a channels
-  - readChannels, which returns all channels in the channels.json file as an instance of the Channel class.
+  - getUserChannels(), gets all channels a user is in
-  - writeChannels, which takes in an instance or array of instances of the Channel class and writes them to the channels.json data file.
+  - getChanelById(), returns a single channel from an id
+  - getChannelsByGroupID(), returns all channels that have a specific groupID
+  - addChannel(), adds a new channel to a group
+  - deleteChannel(), removes a channel from a specific group
-- **RequestService:** the request service has three main functions, these are:
+- **RequestService:** the request service has five main functions, these are:
-  - readRequests, which returns all the requests in the requests.json file as an instance of the Request class.
-  - writeRequests, which takes in an instance or array of instances of the Requests class and writes them to the requests.json data file.
-  - deleteRequest, which takes in a requestID, finds the corresponding request, splices it out, and uses the writeRequests to update the requests.json data file.
+  - getRequestsByUserID(), returns all requests made by a user
+  - findRequest(), find a specific request from a user made to a group
+  - createRequest(), creates a new request to a group
+  - deleteRequest(), removes a request to a group
+  - deleteRequestsByGroupID(), deletes all requests for a specific group
 - **ChannelRequestsService:** the channelRequest service has four main functions, these are:
-  - readRequests, which returns all the channel requests in the channelRequests.json file as an instance of the channelRequest class.
-  - writeRequests, which takes in an instance or array of instances of the channelRequests class and writes them to the channelRequests.json data file.
-  - createRequest, which takes in a userID, channelID and groupID, creates a channelRequest instance, and saves it to the channelRequests.json data file.
-  - deleteRequest, which takes in a channelRequestID, finds the channelRequest, splices it out of the data file, and write the channelRequest array back to the channelRequest.json data file.
+  - readRequests(), returns all channelRequests
+  - createRequest(), creates a new channel request for a speciifc channel in a group
+  - deleteRequest(), deletes a channel request
+  - deleteChannelRequestsByChannelID(), used to delete all channel requests for a channel
 - **ReportService:** the report service has two main functions, these are:
-  - readReports, which returns all the report objects in the reports.json data file as an instance of the Report class.
-  - writeReports, which takes a instance or array of instances of the Report class and writes them to the report.json data file.
+  - readReports(), returns all reports
+  - deleteReport(), deletes a single specific report

 **Routes**